jitendra-singh01/aws-orchestration-ansible/README.md

 9.NoSQL Database.<br>
 10.Cloudformation.<br>

-To provise, manage or model AWS services, AWS provides the GUI & CLI.
+To provision, manage or model AWS services, AWS provides the GUI & CLI.
 To automate the provising or modelling process of AWS services, we are using Ansible.
 We also use Terraform, but we can't do administrative services with Terraform.
 Please check following URL of AWS Ansible repository...<br>
 https://github.com/jitendra-singh01/automate-aws-services-terraform
 <br>
 In this repository, you will the ansbile playbook scripts/templates and ansible roles based orchestration to manage AWS compute, VPC, IAM etc...